orcaetal/GibingTreeLite/README.md

 # GibingTreeLite
 lightweight bot for gibings

 to install dependencies, use command 'npm i'

+to register slash command, use command 'node deploy-commands.js'

 to run the bot, use command 'node index.js'

 to run the mongodb, cd to 'mongoDB' and run command 'node server.js'

 all slash commands are found within /commands directory